Guides

 Not every integration needs full white-labeling.
 Here's how to decide:

-Branded emails only works well when signing is an occasional feature, not a core workflow.
-Your customers get a professional experience without significant development effort.
-Implementation takes a few hours, mostly DNS configuration.
+Logo, colors, and branded emails works well when signing is a secondary feature.
+Your customers get a professional, branded experience without significant development effort.
+Implementation takes a few hours, mostly DNS configuration and a couple of API calls for visual branding.

-Branded emails + notification control fits products where you want to own the communication layer.
-You might have specific compliance requirements around email, or you want signing notifications to match your existing templates.
-This adds a day or two of work to integrate with your email system.
+Above + notification control is the right move when you want to own the communication layer entirely.
+You might have specific compliance requirements around email, or you want signing notifications flowing through your existing transactional system.
+This adds a day or two of integration work.

 Full embedded experience is the right choice when signing is central to your product.
 HR platforms, contract management tools, real estate software, healthcare onboarding systems.
 If your customers spend significant time in signing workflows, embedding that experience pays off.
 Expect a few days to a week of integration work, depending on how many components you embed.